nosainwe/Biomedical-projects/CT_first_poc_repo/README.md

 # 🩻 CT First POC

 We built this proof of concept because scaling complexity too early kills projects.
-I don't want to guess whether a bare-bones pipeline extracts meaningful features from medical imaging — I want to see it work.
+I don't want to guess whether a bare-bones pipeline extracts meaningful features from medical imaging, I want to see it work.
 You'll often find yourself stuck tweaking hyperparameters instead of understanding the data.
 I reject that approach entirely.
 Start small.
 Learn the signals.

 ---